Chester Gould: Early life and education

 Chester Gould was born to Gilbert R. Gould and Alice Maud (née Miller), in a log cabin outside Pawnee, Oklahoma.
 All four of his grandparents were pioneer settlers of Oklahoma.
 One grandfather was a minister, and Gould and his family were members of the United Brethren Church.

 A cousin, Henry W. Gould, is Professor Emeritus of Mathematics at West Virginia University.

-Gilbert Gould was an editor at the Pawnee Courier-Dispatch, which Chester would later credit for becoming a cartoonist.
+Gilbert Gould was an editor at the Pawnee Courier-Dispatch, which Chester would later credit for his becoming a cartoonist.
 When he was 8, a Supreme Court lawyer bought a drawing Gould had made when the lawyer was in town for a political event.
 Over the next few years he entered various contests and enrolled in a correspondence course in drawing.
 While still a senior in high school, he was discovered by the yearbook staff at Oklahoma A&M University and was hired to make line drawings for the 1918 and 1919 editions.

 Development

 He enrolled at A&M himself in 1919 and drew editorial cartoons for the Tulsa Democrat and sports cartoons for The Daily Oklahoman.
-He was an early member of Lambda Chi Alpha, the oldest fraternity on campus, becoming its 44th initiate.
+He was an early member of Lambda Chi Alpha, the oldest fraternity on campus, becoming the 44th initiate of its Stillwater chapter.
 In 1921 he transferred to Northwestern University, drawn to Chicago by the Chicago Tribune and its support for syndicated cartoon strips.

 For the next ten years, Gould submitted many ideas for comic strips to Joseph Patterson, publisher of the Tribune, but none were accepted.
 To support himself, he drew ads and cartoons freelance for the Chicago Daily Journal.
 After graduation, he was hired by the Hearst-owned Chicago Evening American, and got his first comic strips into print: Fillum Fables, a spoof of silent films, and Radio Catts, featuring an anthropomorphic family of cats fascinated by the radio.
 The Hearst-owned King Features Syndicate syndicated both.

 Gould met and married Edna Gauger in 1926, and their daughter was born the following year.
 In 1928, he joined the Chicago Daily News and launched his third comic strip, called The Girl Friends, while continuing to send ideas to Patterson.
 In June 1931, by Gould's account, he was listening to a radio series based on Sherlock Holmes stories and reading a newspaper account of Chicago's most powerful mobster, Al Capone; he was inspired to create a strip about a heroic detective fighting organized crime and corruption in the city.
 After rejecting 60 submissions from Gould, Patterson accepted his 61st.